msigley/jquery-chaos-modal/README.md

 * Iframe lazy loading for iframes in hidden modal content to improve page load.
 * Internet Explorer support back to version 8.
 * Event support for pre-processing the modal content.
+* Options for changing default behavior.

 Wishlist
 --------

 * Options for changing the CSS styles.
-* Options for changing the default behavior.